 Detailed design & A/B testing – Going in the right direction

 So on one side we have our mood boards that we showed to the client who gave feedback and hopefully now we have an idea about what style the application should have.
-On the other side we have a cool prototype which gives us most of the screens including arrangement, functionality, etc.
+On the other side we have a cool prototype which gives us most of the screens including arrangement, functionality, etc. Now we can step into our UX process’s next phase when we create the nice looks!
+Here you can read how it works:

 - Collecting best practices